kubernetes-sigs/aws-load-balancer-controller/docs/guide/service/nlb.md

 ## Configuration

-By default, Kubernetes Service resources of type `LoadBalancer` was reconciled by the Kubernetes controller built into the CloudProvider component of the kube-controller-manager or the cloud-controller-manager(a.k.a. the in-tree controller).
+By default, Kubernetes Service resources of type `LoadBalancer` gets reconciled by the Kubernetes controller built into the CloudProvider component of the kube-controller-manager or the cloud-controller-manager(a.k.a. the in-tree controller).

-In order to let AWS Load Balancer Controller manage the reconciliation for Kubernetes Services resources of type `LoadBalancer`, we must offloading the reconciliation from in-tree controller to AWS Load Balancer Controller explicitly.
+In order to let AWS Load Balancer Controller manage the reconciliation for Kubernetes Services resources of type `LoadBalancer`, you need to offload the reconciliation from in-tree controller to AWS Load Balancer Controller explicitly.

 === "With LoadBalancerClass"